 ISM, MASA and combined formats may produce additional metadata relevant for external rendering of the decoded audio data, which currently cannot be obtained due to lack of additional output buffer or metadata buffers.
 To support such use cases in WebCodecs, one of the following strategies could be followed: -

-Implement an optional DecodedAudioMetadata in the AudioDataOutputCallback analogous to EncodedAudioChunkMetadata in the encoder which is reported from EncodedAudioChunkOutputCallback to allow AudioMetadata as an additional output.
+- Implement an optional DecodedAudioMetadata in the AudioDataOutputCallback analogous to EncodedAudioChunkMetadata in the encoder which is reported from EncodedAudioChunkOutputCallback to allow AudioMetadata as an additional output.

 - Enhance the AudioDecoder interface to support multiple AudioData buffers which can be enumerated and used for additional metadata.